kremmen/static-template-example/README.md

     npm run build

-    *The generated files will be written to the build directory.*
+_The generated files will be written to the build directory._

 ### Run in dev mode with `http-server`

     npm run dev

-    *Now you can visit http://localhost:8080 to view the generated pages*
+_Now you can visit http://localhost:8080 to view the generated pages._